Are you interested in travel and tourism and have strong communication and people skills? If yes, a career as a Travel Agent could be perfect for you.

 You don't need formal education and training to work as a Travel Agent.
 Although having an entry-level VET qualification or a university degree in travel, tourism, or a similar field will help develop knowledge and skills to improve your entry into this profession.

 Read this blog to learn how to turn your passion for travel and tourism into a rewarding career.
-Find out about job skills, daily duties, average salary, career advancement, prospects of a Travel Agent, and how you can become one.
+Find out about job skills, courses, daily duties, average salary, career advancement, prospects of a Travel Agent, and how you can become one without experience.

 1. What Is A Travel Agent?